robomakery/study_chibios_linux/README.md

 ## Setting Eclipse

 Once the Eclipse installation is done,
-- You can run Eclipse by type **"./eclipse/cpp-neon-eclipse/eclipse"** in the terminal (it would be nice to make symlink in "/usr/bin/" to replace the old Eclipse).
+- You can run Eclipse by type **"./eclipse/cpp-neon-eclipse/eclipse"** in the terminal (it would be nice to make a symlink in "/usr/bin/" to replace the old Eclipse).
 - Navigate to **"Help > Install New Software"**.
 - In the Dialog, you can find a text input **"Work with:"**.
 - Type Neon, then it will give you few choices.
 Click **"Neon - http://download.eclipse.org/releases/neon"** from that dialog (not this page's!).